WHATEVER HAPPENED TO NO-NECK WILLY?

 One year later, Mabel and Henry were blessed with a daughter, Paula.
 Mabel quit her job at the bank and fell effortlessly into active motherhood, balancing her time between Willy and Paula with a renewed spirit.

-Willy’s life hadn’t turned out like she’d imagined either, and it tortured her to watch her son waste away.
-She wanted there to be a purpose to their lives.
-What purpose was served with Willy spending his life in a coma?
+Today, as she did every morning, Mabel sat at the bedside of her son, looking out over the lawn of the nursing home.
+Willy’s life hadn’t turned out like she’d imagined, either, and it tortured her to watch her son waste away.
+She wanted there to be a purpose to life.
+What purpose was served with Willy spending his in a coma?
 She asked herself that question every single day.

-Her thoughts turned serious as she recalled the trip they’d made to El Paso, Texas to meet Henry’s family.
+Her thoughts turned serious as she recalled the trip she and Henry had made to El Paso to meet his family.
 It was the first time Mabel had ever been away from Willy.

 The old woman had dared to walk right up to her and plant in her mind the words that would haunt her for who knew how long: “Your child is in a struggle between good and evil.
 Follow the miracle.
 Everything is connected, and the circle will finally close.
 Remember me.
 My name is Sakani Nambe.”

-Now, what on Earth did that mean?
-She dismissed it from her mind… over and over again.
+Now, what on earth did that mean?
+She dismissed it from her mind over and over again.